--X/--request < command>
+-X/--request <command>

-(HTTP) Specifies a custom request method to use when communicating with the HTTP server.
-The specified request will be used instead of the method otherwise used (which defaults to GET).
+(HTTP) Specifies a custom request to use when communicating with the HTTP server.
+The specified request will be used instead of the standard GET.
 Read the HTTP 1.1 specification for details and explanations.

 (FTP) Specifies a custom FTP command to use instead of LIST when doing file lists with ftp.